From F-Zero to Wipeout and everything in between, futuristic racing games have been around for decades and have managed to stand the test of time.

 Set in the year 2159, the game has you gliding through futuristic courses littered with deadly weapons to help squash out the competition.

-Much of BallisticNG’s design is centered on authentically recreating PS1 Wipeout-era game physics with streamlined controls and handling mechanics that are satisfying to master.
+A lot of BallisticNG’s design revolves around accurately replicating PS1 Wipeout-era game physics with simplified controls and handling mechanics that are enjoyable to master.

 Beyond the single-player campaign, players have their pick of the litter when it comes to cross-platform multiplayer and can even create their own custom race types.